Highlights Of The Program

 • Understanding the essential role of sulfur in plant nutrition and balanced crop development

-• Comprehending how sulfur bentonite works in soil to restore sulfur availability over time
+• Exploring how sulfur bentonite works in soil to restore sulfur availability over time

 Q&A SESSION ON ADDRESSING SULFUR DEFICIENCY WITH BENTONITE SOLUTIONS